 - Inform public health insurance policy implementation and state immigration enforcement by providing evidence on their potential public health consequences to policymakers, public health officials, and state departments.

 Analyses demonstrated that sanctuary policies and driver’s licenses for undocumented immigrants improved preventive health outcomes among children of immigrants.
 At varying levels of significance, these policies were shown to increase the likelihood that children, especially Latino children, living with non-citizen, immigrant parents have a usual source-of-care (USC) provider, and that they significantly reduce the likelihood that children in these households have unmet medical needs.
 The study also demonstrated that these policies significantly increase the likelihood that Latino children living with non-citizen, immigrant parents receive preventive dental care.
 This effect held regardless of whether the children were U.S. citizens.

 Receipt of primary care: usual care provider, well-child visits, flu vaccination, dental visits, and emergency department use

-To determine whether and how the strictness of state immigration enforcement impacts the likelihood that children of immigrants receive preventive care, the researchers are using difference-in-difference analysis for each of the outcome variables.
-To address whether more generous public health insurance policies for immigrants increase the chances that children of immigrants will receive preventive care, they are performing the same analysis with the index of public health insurance policies.
-Finally, to address whether there is an interaction between the generousness of public health insurance policies and the strictness of immigration enforcement in preventive care use, they are including both the immigration enforcement and public benefits policy indices in the analysis, as well as their interaction with each other and the immigrant status variables.
-This analysis will test whether the strictness of immigration enforcement policies moderates the impact of state public health policies.
+To determine whether and how the strictness of state immigration enforcement impacts the likelihood that children of immigrants receive preventive care, the researchers used a difference-in-difference analysis for each of the outcome variables.
+To address whether more generous public health insurance policies for immigrants increase the chances that children of immigrants will receive preventive care, they performed the same analysis with the index of public health insurance policies.
+Finally, to address whether there is an interaction between the generosity of public health insurance policies and the strictness of immigration enforcement in preventive care use, they included both the immigration enforcement and public benefits policy indices in the analysis, as well as their interaction with each other and the immigrant status variables.
+This analysis tested whether the strictness of immigration enforcement policies moderates the impact of state public health policies.